1/10 update: Updated FAQ.

 If you already know the basics of how HOCs work and want to know what you should do in-game to make the best of this feature, skip to the HOC Performance Optimization section.

-GFL’s next Story Event is Continuum Turbulence, bringing with it a new set of played-controlled units called Heavy Ordnance Corps (HOCs).
+GFL’s Continuum Turbulence event brought with it a new set of played-controlled units called Heavy Ordnance Corps (HOCs).
 They are special support units intended to provide a wide array of effects during missions, including enemy stat debuffs, allied stat buffs, direct damage, and providing methods around enemy Force Fields in future content.